kubernetes/enhancements/keps/sig-node/2033-kubelet-in-userns-aka-rootless/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+This question is not applicable.
+Rolling out and rolling back requires recreating a new node instance.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->

+No

 ### Monitoring Requirements